Choosing the best insurance coverage and getting the best premium for it are the two of the best financial decisions you can make.

 But you can’t have one without the other.
 A super-low premium with inadequate coverage cannot only cancel your savings when something bad happens, but it can also leave you far worse off than you were before.
 And great coverage that you’re paying too much for is no good either!

-That’s why we always recommend a policy from the auto insurance industry “top ten.”
+That’s why we always recommend a policy from one of the 10 best auto insurance companies

 But how do you choose which car insurance company is best?